realTristan/verlet/README.md

 Verlet is a physics engine built from scratch.
 It currently has Python (pygame) and C++ (SFML) implementations.
 The Python implementation can be found on my research github account.
 (Simpson Computer Technologies Research)

+# To-do
+1. Integrate from SFML to OpenGL
+2. Fix Grid Collisions
+3. Add Menu and Interface Components

 ### SFML
 Verlet uses SFML v2.6.0
 - https://www.sfml-dev.org/files/SFML-2.6.0-windows-gcc-13.1.0-mingw-64-bit.zip